acfernandez/time-util/README.md

 What's it?
 =========

-time-util is a little library to use with time operations
+Time-util is a little library to use with time operations

 Samples
 -------

-1) DateFormatUtils.STD_DATE_FORMATTER.print(LocalDate.now()) produces a string with format yyyy-MM-dd
+1) Print a string with specific, in this case yyyy-MM-dd

+	DateFormatUtils.STD_DATE_FORMATTER.print(LocalDate.now())

-2) DateFormatUtils.STD_DATE_FORMATTER.parseDateTime("2014-01-01") produces a joda-date-time object
+2) Parse a date string, which produces a joda-date-time object

+	DateFormatUtils.STD_DATE_FORMATTER.parseDateTime("2014-01-01")

-3) LocalDateEditor to use with a controller in order to binding the URI which contains dates values:
+3) LocalDateEditor to use with a controller in order to binding the URI which contains dates values

     @InitBinder
     public void initBinder(WebDataBinder binder) {